 R. Merckx: Loyalty is a key element.
 There is ONE touch point in the customer journey that GAFAs will never have: it is the experience.
 That is our fundamental difference.

-You have already seen a customer posted on social networks saying: "My booking experience on Booking.com was fabulous! ».
-She was.
+You have already seen customer posts on social networks saying: "My booking experience on Booking.com was fabulous!".
+It was.
 Probably.
-But instead they come to share an afternoon by the pool or the cocktail they drank at the bar.
-That's how hospitality and increased hospitality will help us make a difference.
+But usually they share an afternoon by the pool or the cocktail they drank at the bar.
+That's how hospitality and enhanced hospitality will help us make a difference.

-My challenge is to translate how to improve your experiences with digital tools.
-There is work to be done beforehand on the acquisition of new customers.
+My challenge is to translate how to improve experiences through digital tools.
+There is work to be done upstream to acquire new customers.
 We need to change the way we invest in marketing and technology.
 We need to shift significant budgets.

-At Radisson, we have 1,300 salespeople who are still finding customers over the phone.
-And I have to launch a platform with 25 people in development.
-We must re-qualify these staff to become technological and digital sales forces.
+At Radisson, we have 1,300 salespeople who are still reaching customers over the phone.
+I have to launch a platform with 25 people in development.
+We must re-qualify these staff as technological and digital sales forces.

 V. Heydorff: Customer feedback on the experience is getting more and more important.
-Today when a customer books on Booking, he will look at between 5 and 8 customer comments before making his choice.
+Today, when a customer books on Booking, he looks at 5 to 8 customer comments before making his choice.

 At Booking, do you implement AI tools?

 V. Heydorff: We work a lot with the AI.
 Last year, we created a chatbot.
-In 2018 we were at 30% of requests processed, today we are at 60%.
-We will develop it in new languages.
-But we keep a customer service with a human-to-human relationship for more complicated questions.
-Our call centre in Tourcoing will employ 200 people this year and 200 people next year.
+In 2018, we had reached 30% of requests processed, today we are at 60%.
+We will develop it in more languages.
+However, we keep customer service with a human-to-human relationship for more complicated questions.
+Our call centre in Tourcoing employs 200 people this year and will employ 200 people next year as well.

-R. Merckx: We are working with the AI on pre-booking.
+R. Merckx: We are working with AI on pre-booking.
 We have reviewed our media buying policy.
 We no longer work with a traditional agency.
 We are regaining control.
-I have internalized the programmatic in all e-commerce teams.
-AI helps us to know what we pay, what we buy, when we have to buy and how much we earn.
+I have internalized programming in all e-commerce teams.
+AI helps us know what we pay, what we buy, when we need to buy and how much we earn.
 We will try to extend it to other elements of the digital journey.

 Already signed up?
 Already signed up?
 Already signed up?
 Already registered?
 Login!